locuslab/robust_union/README.md

 ## What does this repository contain?
 Code for training and evaluating all the experiments that support the aforementioned paper are provided in this repository.
 The instructions for reproducing the results can be found in the folder `MNIST` and `CIFAR10` respectively.

+## Dependencies
+The repository is written using `python 3.5`.
+To install dependencies run the command:
+`pip install -r requirements.txt`

 ## Robustness on MNIST Dataset
 |   |P∞ | P_2	|P_1	|B-ABS | ABS | Worst-PGD | PGD Aug | MSD |